m-a-h-e/m-a-h-e.github.io/artificial_neuron.md

 The objective is to optimize the error by adjusting the Neuron parameters in a way that the error gets smaller.
 The error is a multidimensional function depending on the Neuron parameters (its weights) and its input values.
-Its a landscape we have to descent - step by step - towards its minimun.
+Its a landscape we have to descent - step by step - towards its minimum.

 To determine the direction of the optimal descent we have to calculate the gradient - meaning the partial derivative of the error function - at the point we are at the moment.
-The gradient always points towards the ascending direction which means we have to step exactly towards the oposite direction and repeat this procedure until we reach a minimum.
+The gradient always points towards the ascending direction which means we have to step exactly towards the opposite direction and repeat this procedure until we reach a minimum.

 Unfortunately this minimum can be a local one or a plateau and the optimal global minimum may be far away and unreachable behind huge error mountains.